mohgavin/code-repository/README.md

 [calculate ISD.ipynb](https://github.com/mohgavin/code-repository/blob/main/calculate%20ISD.ipynb) --> Algorithm to get multiple nearest point/polygon in CRS 3857, Maximal distance is needed.
 I would like this to be added in the geopandas as nearest_sjoin is not enough for my use case.
 Will refork the geopandas github and merge them.

-create Buffer Area.ipynb --> This tools is to create buffer/polygon area around sites and limiting the samples to be inside and intersects with polygon.
+[create Buffer Area.ipynb](https://github.com/mohgavin/code-repository/blob/main/create%20Buffer%20Area.ipynb)--> This scripts is to create buffer/polygon area around sites and limiting the samples to be inside and intersects with polygon.

+[create_grid.ipynb](https://github.com/mohgavin/code-repository/blob/main/create_grid.ipynb) --> Algorith to create rectangle grid in CRS 4857.
+These algorithm requires high memory and computation.
+Maybe will revisit the algorith in the future and simplified the steps.